taosdata/TDengine/README.md

 # Building

-At the moment, TDengine only supports building and running on Linux systems.
-You can choose to [install from packages](https://www.taosdata.com/en/getting-started/#Install-from-Package) or from the source code.
+At the moment, TDengine server only supports running on Linux systems.
+You can choose to [install from packages](https://www.taosdata.com/en/getting-started/#Install-from-Package) or build it from the source code.
 This quick guide is for installation from the source only.

 To build TDengine, use [CMake](https://cmake.org/) 3.0.2 or higher versions in the project directory.